|

 However, because this earliest version (Xilutang Qintong, 1525) presents it as a prelude to #77, A Drunken Fisherman Sings in the Evening, which has references to the southern part of Lake Taihu and the Song river flowing eastward from there, clearly the reference at one time, and for some players, was to southern Lake Taihu, with its Dongting Grottos.
 This would be in line with artistic references such as the painting to the right by Zhao Mengfu.
 There are also noteworthy Dongting teas from these two islands of southern Taihu Lake.7

-The first four surviving versions all follow the common practice of pieces in zhi mode, where the main note is 5 (sol), of often flattening 7 (ti); see for example the fourth note.
+Regarding this tonal change, the first six surviving versions all follow the common practice of pieces in zhi mode, where the main note is 5 (sol), of often flattening 7 (ti); see for example the third note.
 (Compare this to the shang mode, in which the main note is 1 and the 3rd is often flatted).
-The fifth, Dahuange Qinpu (1673), raises these flatted 7s to standard 7s.
+The version in Dahuange Qinpu (1673), however, raises these flatted 7s to standard 7s.
+Most or all later handbooks follow this modality, though the mode is not called "shang" until 1802 and later it is often called zhi again.

-Of the over 20 handbooks Zha's Guide lists as including this melody, only two late ones include commentary; they are dated 1705 (Chengyitang Qinpu and 1836 (Wuxue Shanfang Qinpu respectively.
-The former suggests a northern atmosphere;9 the latter quotes a poem called Dongting Qiusi Shi, which it connects to the Chu region (Hunan).10
+Of the over 20 handbooks Zha's Guide lists as including this melody, only two late ones are listed as including commentary; they are dated 1705 (Chengyitang Qinpu and 1836 (Wuxue Shanfang Qinpu respectively.
+The former suggests a northern atmosphere, but it actually refers to a different melody;10 the latter quotes a poem called Dongting Qiusi Shi, which it connects to the Chu region (Hunan).11

 None (see #77.
 Zui Yu Chang Wan)